gcouairon/ArchesWeather/README.md

 wget -O $tgt/archesweather-M_weights.pt $src/archesweather-M_weights.pt
 wget -O $tgt/archesweather-M_config.yaml $src/archesweather-M_config.yaml
 ```

+You can run a similar command to download the ArchesWeather-S model.

 ## ArchesWeather Inference

 Here is a quick snippet on how to load an ArchesWeather model and perform inference: